HackRank/Glitch-Effect/README.md

 Setup
 -----
-Unpack the files into a directory and run bitc
+Unpack the files into a directory and run bitcoi